JacquesIversen/pp5-react/README.md

   - Navbar.js
   - NotFound.js

 ### Future Features:

 - This project would love a wider functionality.
 Perhaps this would be in the kind of a seperate model, allowing users to add their online vehicle inventory.
 This inventory giving the user a credential part of the troubleshooting in the feed.

+- Adding a spareparts API/Shop, to allow users to provide insite links to parts who've helped their issue:

+- Implement all Could haves:

+## Testing

+- Manual Testing:

+  Manual testing of every feature, component and page was conducted on an ongoing basis throughout development.
+All test cases performed as intended and passed.
+The most important of these, regarding users being able to Create, Read, Update and Delete data, included:

+  Overlays
+  Tooltips
+  forms
+  search bars
+  links
+  dropdown menus
+  redirects
+  authentication
+  ownership
+  toggles
+  buttons
+  uploading images

+Test file here: (LInk)

+Tools for testing:

+- Chrome Devtools:
+- Blackbox

+## Deployment

+Heroku was used to deploy this project by the following these steps:

+- Create or log in to your account on Heroku.com
+- Click "New" and select "Create new app", then add a unique app name and choose your region
+- Click on create app
+- Push your changes to GitHub
+- Push the code to Heroku using the command git push Heroku main
+- Log in to heroku.com and open the dashboard for your React application (this is separate from the Django Rest Framework application that runs the API).
+In settings, make sure that the 'Config Vars' match the env.py file and that DEBUG and DEVELOPMENT are set correctly.
+- Before Selecting the “Deploy” tab in the dashboard, add 'Python' to the 'buildpack' if not already present.
+- Connect to Github, the relevant repository and choose the correct branch before clicking on “Deploy Branch”
+- When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top of the page.

+## Technologies used

+#### Languages

+- HTML/JSX
+- CSS
+- JavaScript
+- Libraries, frameworks and dependencies

+- React was the core library used for building this website.

+- React Router handled the navigation between views and components.

+- React Infinite Scroll was used for to load content as the user scrolls down the page.

+- Axios is used here to make the HTTP requests and handle data fetching.

+- React Bootstrap provided the pre-built UI components described above.

+- Font Awesome allowed me to use scalable vector icons which add value to the UX.

+- Cloudinary is the cloud-based image and video management platform used.

+- VS-Code / GitPod

+- Github

+- ElephantSql

+- Heroku

+Credits:

+- CI, Moments and drf-api walkthrough projects
+- W3School
+- Youtube Creators:

+  - Adrian Twarog:
+  - Keep Coding
+  - UIBrains Technoligies
+  - Programming with Mosh
- -
+  - WebDevSimplefied

+- My girlfriend for providing me a sharp and informative practical Agile process understanding.
+And for helping me setting up, using and trusting a Jira-Board.